Andrews and Wilson: Tom Clancy universe

 In 2023, Andrews and Wilson were announced as writers of the Jack Ryan series, succeeding Marc Cameron.
 Speaking about their approach to the franchise, the authors said: "Some people consider the thriller genre mindless escapism, but we have a very different take.
 For us, storytelling is something we take very seriously—we view it as a professional opportunity to highlight the integrity, courage, and professionalism of the men and women in the military and intelligence communities who tirelessly serve this great nation without ever asking for anything in return."
-Clancy's longtime editor Tom Colgan released a statement: “We’re extremely excited to welcome Andrews & Wilson to the Clancy team.
-As Navy veterans themselves, they will bring the authenticity and creativity that Clancy readers demand to the Jack Ryan series.”
+Clancy's longtime editor Tom Colgan released a statement: "We're extremely excited to welcome Andrews & Wilson to the Clancy team.
+As Navy veterans themselves, they will bring the authenticity and creativity that Clancy readers demand to the Jack Ryan series."

 Their first entry in the series, Tom Clancy: Act of Defiance, was published in May 2024.
 It was followed by Tom Clancy: Defense Protocol in December of the same year.
-In 2025, Andrews and Wilson announced their decision to exit the series and also announced their final entry, Tom Clancy: Executive Power, slated for release in December 2025.
+In 2025, Andrews and Wilson announced their decision to exit the series and also announced their final entry, Tom Clancy: Executive Power, which was published in November 2025.